 - ART 100 Art Appreciation (3 cr.)
 Introduces art from prehistoric times to the present day.
 Describes architectural styles, sculpture, photography, printmaking, and painting techniques.
 Note: Students may not receive credit for both Art 100 and Art 101 or Art 100 and Art 102.
-Lecture 3 hours per week. - ART 101, 102 History and Appreciation of Art I, II (3 cr.)
-(3 cr.)
+Lecture 3 hours per week. - ART 101 History and Appreciation of Art I (3 cr.)
 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
+Part I of II.
+This is a Passport Transfer course.
+Lecture 3 hours per week. - ART 102 History and Appreciation of Art II (3 cr.)
+Presents the history and interpretation of architecture, sculpture, and painting.
+Begins with prehistoric art and follows the development of western civilization to the present.
+Part II of II.
+This is a Passport Transfer course.
 Lecture 3 hours per week. - ART 121-122 Drawing I-II (3 cr.)
 (3 cr.)
 Develops basic drawing skills and understanding of visual language through studio instruction/lecture.
 Introduces concepts such as proportion, space, perspective, tone and composition as applied to still life, landscape and the figure.
 Uses drawing media such as pencil, charcoal, ink wash and color media.
 Includes field trips and gallery assignments as appropriate.
-Prerequisite for ART 122: ART 121.
+Prerequisite: for ART 122: ART 121.
 Lecture 1 hour.
 Studio instruction 4 hours.
 Total 5 hours per week.